Vancouver is not a city whose name you’ll hear surface often, when it comes to sexy international cities. I’m not sure

 16. City Day Tours

 There are many reasons to book day tours.
 I wanted to cover a lot and to get a Vancouver city trip overview, so I took the Vancouver Delights Tour sponsored by LandSea Tours & Adventures.
 My Vancouver city sightseeing tour had an onboard bus guide and often you’ll get a 15 minute stop at locations.
 Granville Island was our lunch stop and the Capilano Suspension Bridge with Canyon lights was the highlight, with a little over an hour to explore.
 For some travelers, a day tour can feel rushed.
 But for the average traveler, where a couple of quick photo snaps will suffice so you can skirt around Stanley Park, Capilano hills or across town to Vancouver Lookout Observation and more… you’ll be grateful to cover a lot of locations in a narrow time.
 Independently, it would take much longer to see these top Vancouver attractions.

 17. Take a Day Trip to Whistler

 Wanna enjoy snow and skiing?
 Whistler is a mere 1.5 hours from Vancouver, making it a perfect day trip into nature.
 For shuttle schedules and how to get to Whistler, check here.
 To maximize your time to whistler, take in Squamish and Whistler through this Sea to Sky Gondola Day Tour (I almost booked this myself!), take a seaplane flight above Whistler and check out this List of 10 Tours to take in Whistler.

 Vancouver’s British Columbia backyard is ripe with epic mountains, crystal calm lakes, wildlife and clean air.
 It is great for hiking, glamping and yoga adventures.
-If you have a bit of time and want a retreat into the natural beauty British Columbia is known for, check out some of these 3-5 day yoga adventure tours.
+If you want to expand your yoga practice to a serene natural setting and want an ashram type yoga retreat into the natural beauty British Columbia is known for, check out some of these 3-5 day yoga adventure tours.

 19. Grouse Mountain